adrihans/Decoding_NER_Biases/docs/index.md

 ![Image of different results depending on the way the country name is computed](images/results/score_us_america_usa.JPG)

 We then don't think that the results obtained for country names are not really ...

+This comes mainly from the fact there exists several names for countries, depending on the fact it is the official one, its abbreviate form...
+The other issue is that if the name of country is very long and the algorithm is just recognizing a part of it, the way we computed the validation makes it false.

 This is why we also tested the hypothesis on city names, as described in the methodology part of this page.

 The results on city names are quite convincing that there exists a bias.